googlefonts/chws_tool/README.md

 ```sh
 add-chws input.otf
 ```
-Use the `-o` option to change the output directory.
+Use the `-o` option to change the output directory, or the `--help` option for the full list of options.
 ```sh
 add-chws input_dir -o output_dir
 ```